mr-tkachuk/rsschool-cv/cv.md

 ## About Me
 My main goal is to receive a job-offer to frontend developer and change my life (I work in HoReCa.)
-I love reading and walking, but most of all I love gaming and chess.
-I love spiders, so I have a big one.
+I love reading and walking, but most of all I prefer gaming at my free time.
+I love spiders, so I have very big one.

 ## My skills
 * HTML5, CSS3